Minseok-Sakong/DL_brain_segmentation/README.md

 Soft voting system:

-1) Multiple label classification on each pixel point
+1) Multiple label classification predictions on each pixel point

 2) Aggregate all the prediction probability in the point

-3) Picks the classification label based on the highest number of votes (highest probability)
+3) Picks the final classification label based on the highest number of votes (highest probability)

 ### → Prediction with non-overlapping patches VS overlapping patches